p4lang/p4c/backends/ebpf/README.md

 * arithmetic on data wider than 32 bits is not supported

-* EBPF does not offer support for ternary or LPM tables
+* eBPF does not offer support for ternary or LPM tables

 ### Translating P4 to C